-The enacted budget provides Road Funds of \$325,500 in fiscal year 1999 and \$477,500 in fiscal year 2000 to be appropriated for an EMPOWER Kentucky project designed to improve the vehicle enforcement process through the application of modern technology and more effective deployment of personnel.
+The Governor's recommended budget proposes that Road Funds of \$325,500 in fiscal year 1999 and \$477,500 in fiscal year 2000 be appropriated for an EMPOWER Kentucky project designed to improve the vehicle enforcement process through the application of modern technology and more effective deployment of personnel.

-The enacted budget provides Road Funds of \$480,000 in fiscal year 1999 and \$523,000 in fiscal year 2000 for the purpose of allowing Motor Vehicle Enforcement (MVE) officers to participate in the Hazardous Duty Retirement System.
+The Governor's recommended budget provides Road Funds of \$480,000 in fiscal year 1999 and \$523,000 in fiscal year 2000 for the purpose of allowing Motor Vehicle Enforcement (MVE) officers to participate in the Hazardous Duty Retirement System.
 This will enhance morale and improve the quality of the MVE officer complement.